JCQuintas/style-genie/README.md

 **Style-genie**'s modularized architecture allows you to pick only the functionalities you want and shape them however you like in your app.

+It is also meant to have as few dependencies as possible, currently we depend on `0` external non-dev dependencies.

 ## Getting started

 ```bash